Dr David Thornalley

 My work over the last 5 years has been focussed on understanding the role of the North Atlantic in abrupt climate change.
 This work has revealed unexpected variability in the properties of both the surface and deep ocean, resulting in publications in Nature and Science, which have been reported on by NERC Planet Earth as well as the wider public media.

-- GEOGG130: Climate Dynamics (MSc Climate Change)
+- GEOGG130: Climate Dynamics (MSc; co-taught with Chris Brierley)

-- GEOGG135: Biological Indicators of Environmental Change
+- GEOGG135: Biological Indicators of Environmental Change (MSc)

-- GEOGG136: Non-biological Indicators of Environmental Change
+- GEOGG136: Non-biological Indicators of Environmental Change (MSc students)

 2013-present: Rehemat Bhatia, Geochemical signals in greenhouse and icehouse planktonic foraminifera (Co-supervisor).